 Skis come tuned with a 1° base edge bevel and a 2° side edge bevel and a slight tip/tail detune.
 The skis are waxed with a universal temperature wax to get you going.

-Laminated ash/aspen hardwood: Long grain premium white ash and aspen is hand selected and cut into full-length strips.
+Laminated ash/poplar hardwood: Long grain premium white ash and tulip poplar is hand selected and cut into full-length strips.
 Strips are individually flex indexed and laminated together symmetrically.
 Each laminated core is CNC milled to a precise thickness profile developed for each model and length.

-Unidirectional carbon fiber strips below the core, burly triaxial fiberglass below the core, lightweight (MidLight) triaxial fiberglass above the core, fiberglass binding mat underfoot.
+Unidirectional carbon fiber strips below the core, lightweight triaxial fiberglass above and below the core, fiberglass binding mat underfoot.
 Rubber bonding strips placed along edges, sidewalls, and ends for rock solid bonding.

 Entropy Super Sap® epoxy contains 28% bio-based content and is specifically designed for skis.
 It's formulated for high-strength and impact resistance, which creates a durable, tough, and lightweight composite.

 Full-height UHMW - the same raw material as your base, bombproof and double chamfered for reduced swingweight.
 A rounded mini-cap top edge rolls over the sidewall to protect your topsheets.

 Clearview gloss nylon with sublimated graphics and transparent windows to the wood core.

 Base + Edge

 1.4 mm CNC Knife Cut 4001 Race Grade Durasurf sintered UHMW.
 2.2 mm over-sized and heat treated edges take a beating.